ssempervirens/adenosine/README.md

 take a spin with, but isn't intended to host real content from real people.
 The goal is to think through how the protocol might work by implementing it.

+Three components planned:

+- `adenosine-cli`: command-line client (`adenosine`), partially implemented and working
+- `adenosine-pds`: "small world" personal data server implementation, with data in sqlite, not implemented
+- `adenosine-tauri-gui`: minimal desktop GUI application, not implemented

+Not currently planning on implementing the `did:plc` method.
+Would just stick with `did:web` for now, either manually placing `/.well-known/did.json` documents on existing servers or trying a wildcard DNS hack.

 ## Quickstart (CLI)